yaningzhu/blog/0005_aws_secrets_manager.md

 1. From that message, copy the ARN of the master secret, you'll need it later.

-2. Click on the "role" link on the message.
+2. **Click on the "role" link on the message**.
 It will open a new tab that takes you directly to the IAM role.
 Here we need to make some edits.

-3. Here we see two inline policies that ends in -0 and -1.
-Expand the -1, and click "Edit Policy"
+3. Here we see two inline policies that ends in **0** and **1**.
+Expand the 1, and click "Edit Policy"

     ![](/screenshots/0005/07.png)